hankbao/AirVPN-hummingbird/README.md

 ***

 Hummingbird is an open source project by [AirVPN](https://airvpn.org)

-Linux and macOS design, development and coding: ProMIND
+Linux and macOS design, development and coding by ProMIND

 Special thanks to the AirVPN community for the valuable help, support, suggestions and testing.

 OpenVPN is Copyright (C) 2012-2017 OpenVPN Inc. All rights reserved.